Community Projects & Partnerships

 Physician Contact: Chuck Clements, MD

-In partnership with the Marshall University Joan C. Edwards School of Medicine and Marshall University School of Pharmacy, Marshall Health physicians and staff help staff the student-led free mobile health clinic that takes place one Saturday per month at 9 a.m. in the parking lot of Trinity Episcopal Church, 520 11th Street, Huntington, to provide medical care for the homeless and at risk for homelessness in our city.
+In partnership with the Marshall University Joan C. Edwards School of Medicine and Marshall University School of Pharmacy, Marshall Health physicians and staff help run the student-led free mobile health clinic that takes place one Saturday per month at 9 a.m. in the parking lot of Trinity Episcopal Church, 520 11th Street, Huntington, to provide medical care for the homeless and at risk for homelessness in our city.

 Mobile Dental Unit